Best Uses of Hyatt Category 1-4 Certificates for Those Based Out of SE VA using Globalist Status

 Here is a picture with the benefits of Globalist status on the right:

 Club lounge perks: Most locations that have a club lounge (primarily Hyatt Grands & some Hyatt Regencies) will provide free access to it if it’s open during the stay.
 It's best to reach out to the hotel to confirm that if it has a club lounge, it will be open for the duration of your stay, and ask what type of food will be available (i.e. morning breakfast, evening d'oeuvres, & dessert).
 For instance, with the Grand Hyatt in DC, I’ve confirmed directly with the hotel that this one is open and that the standard “continental breakfast, evening hors d’oeuvres, and all-day refreshments” are available during stays, including on weekends.
 If the lounge is available, I recommend going there (not the restaurant) for free breakfast and other meals/snacks, with the lightest options typically at lunch, best options at breakfast, & 2nd best at dinner, typically with limited hours.
 While the evening options are typically called evening hors d'oeuvres, whether or not they can replace dinner depends in large part on the hotel.
-At Hyatts, it’s not typical for what’s served at lunch to be a meal replacement, & typically doesn’t include hot items, but it does vary by the hotel & I haven’t been to the Grand Hyatt Washington, it's snacks only at lunch time and not a viable meal replacement.
+At Hyatts, it’s not typical for what’s served at lunch to be a meal replacement, & typically doesn’t include hot items, but it may vary by the hotel.
+In the case of the Grand Hyatt Washington, it's snacks only at lunch time and not a viable meal replacement.
 This benefit is available "for each registered guest in the room, up to a maximum of two (2) adults and two (2) children."

 Breakfast perk: When not staying at a location with a club lounge, at many Hyatt hotels that don't typically offer breakfast, guests "will receive daily complimentary full breakfast (which includes one entrée or standard breakfast buffet, juice, and coffee, as well as tax, gratuity and service charges) for each registered guest in the room, up to a maximum of two (2) adults and two (2) children."